Permify/permify/docs/docs/api-overview/data/write-data.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Write Relationships
+# Write Data

-In Permify, relations between your entities, objects and users stored as [relational tuples] in [writeDB].
+In Permify, relations between your entities, objects and users stored as [relational tuples] in a [preferred database].
 Since relations and authorization data's are live instances these relational tuples can be created with an simple API call in runtime.

-When using Permify, the application client should update writeDB about the changes happening in entities or resources that are related to the authorization structure.
-If we consider a document system; when some user joins a group that has edit access on some documents, the application side needs to write relational tuples to keep [writeDB] up-to-date.
+When using Permify, the application client should update preferred database about the changes happening in entities or resources that are related to the authorization structure.
+If we consider a document system; when some user joins a group that has edit access on some documents, the application side needs to write relational tuples to keep [preferred database] up-to-date.
 Besides, each relational tuple should be created according to its authorization model, Permify Schema.

-Another example: when one a company executive grant admin role to user (lets say with id = 3) on their organization, application side needs to tell that update to Permify in order to reform that as relation tuples and store in [writeDB].
+Another example: when one a company executive grant admin role to user (lets say with id = 3) on their organization, application side needs to tell that update to Permify in order to reform that as relation tuples and store in [preferred database].

 ![tuple-creation](https://user-images.githubusercontent.com/34595361/186637488-30838a3b-849a-4859-ae4f-d664137bb6ba.png)

 [relational tuples]: ../../getting-started/sync-data
-[writeDB]: ../../getting-started/sync-data#where-relational-tuples-used
+[preferred database]: ../../getting-started/sync-data#where-relational-tuples-used

 ## Request

-So if user:3 has been granted an admin role in organization:1, relational tuple `organization:1#admin@user:3` must be created by using **/v1/relationships/write** endpoint.
+So if user:3 has been granted an admin role in organization:1, relational tuple `organization:1#admin@user:3` must be created by using **/v1/data/write** endpoint.

-**Path:** POST /v1/tenants/{tenant_id}/relationships/write
+**Path:** POST /v1/tenants/{tenant_id}/data/write

 | Required | Argument | Type | Default | Description |
 |----------|-------------------|--------|---------|-------------|